prisma/prisma-examples/typescript/circleci/README.md

-# CircleCI
+# CircleCI Configuration Example

-This example demonstrates how a CI setup using [CircleCI](https://circleci.com/) can look like.
+This example shows how to configute a CI setup using [CircleCI](https://circleci.com/) for Prisma.

 ## Get started